IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 Linux
 -----

 We assume you plan to run your Dataverse installation on Linux and we recommend RHEL or a derivative such as RockyLinux or AlmaLinux, which is the distribution family tested by the Dataverse Project team.
-Please be aware that while EL8 (RHEL/derivatives) is the recommended platform, the steps below were orginally written for EL6 and may need to be updated (please feel free to make a pull request!).
-A number of community members have installed the Dataverse Software in Debian/Ubuntu environments.
+These instructions are written for RHEL9 and derivatives with notes for RHEL 8 and earlier, but a number of community members have successfully installed Dataverse in Debian and Ubuntu environments.

 Java
 ----